MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/LightningProviders.md

 keywords: windows iot, lightning providers, lightning performance testing, buses
 ---
 > [!NOTE]
-> This page is provided only for legacy purposes.
+> This page is provided for legacy purposes only.

 # Working with lightning providers
 The Microsoft.IoT.Lightning.Providers library contains a set of providers to interface with the on board controller buses through the Lightning direct memory mapped driver (DMAP).